ssandipansamanta/MarketingCampaignEffectiveness/README.md

 # Future Work

-* R-Shiny app for dynamic reports.
+* Create more advanced R-Shiny app for dynamic reports.
 * Error Logging to have production level readyness.